Introduction to Vaping Stigma

 “E Cigs Can Kill You.
 Did You See the Pictures of the One That Blew Up?”

 There have been genuine injuries from e cigarette batteries exploding (see scientific report here).
 The majority of these injuries have occurred during charging.
 Any battery left to charge has a risk of exploding.
 It is therefore important to follow the user guides regarding charging your batteries.
 Only leave charging for the time required, do not leave overnight, and ensure you use the correct charging cables and wall plugs.
 Some vapers are charging their vape batteries with phone plugs, or not paying attention to the output of their plugs.
-It is important to ensure the batteries are not being overcharged and damaged.
+It’s important to ensure the batteries are not being overcharged and damaged.
 The following Aspire wall plug has a 1A output and will suit all electronic cigarette devices.
 Please refer to your user manuals for the recommended charging outputs.

 “Vaping Is Deadly.
 I Read Some Americans Died From Using E Cigs”